phoneyourrep/phone-your-rep-api/README.md

 ```
 bundle exec rake db:pyr:seed_reps
 ```
-The `seed_reps` task loads all of the rep and office location data and generates VCards for each office.
+The `seed_reps` task loads all of the rep and office location data.

 If you want to be able to look up congressional districts by ZCTA, run `bundle exec rake db:pyr:zctas`, or if starting from scratch you can pass `zctas=true` as a variable to the seeds task, e.g.
 ```